Home

 Like the show?

 If you enjoy this podcast, please share it with others, and/or write me a review on Apple Podcasts.
-If you want to support my work, get a premium subscription., or sign up for my depolarization-aimed Substack.
-Other ways to show appreciation: subscribe to it on YouTube or Apple or Spotify (or wherever).
+If you want to support my work, get a premium podcast subscription, or sign up for my depolarization-aimed Substack newsletter.
+Other ways to show appreciation: subscribe to this podcast on YouTube or Apple or Spotify (or wherever).
 You can also sign up below to get updates.

 Get updates.
 Sign up with your email: